 Local newspapers are a good source of vacancies.
 There is often a particular day of the week when the jobs will appear.
 Keeping an eye on the vacancies section will give you a feel for the type of jobs around and the type of qualifications and skills required.

 The internet has become a new and very useful medium for job seeking.
 It offers advice on careers and companies, vacancies listed by employers and a place to post your CV.
 The data is updated constantly.
-Serach Google with keywords like 'milton keynes jobs' etc.
+Search Google with keywords like ‘Milton Keynes jobs’ etc.